abasamraz/prompt-ai/README.md

 ---

-## 4. Key Prompt Decorators and Their Benefits
+## 4. Key Prompt ai and Their Benefits

 | **Prompt Decorator**             | **Function**                                       |
 | -------------------------------- | -------------------------------------------------- |